Facebook Security Settings Access Code shows you how to retrieve your security code to access your account, save your browser session and more.

-Step 3 ) The following image Remember Browser gives you two options, Save Browser or Don’t Save the browser into the a cookie that gets deposited into the browser temp folder.
-This in return will lets the browser know that next time when you log into Facebook using this browser in the laptop or desktop you will Not have to enter the security code again.
+Step 3 ) The following image Remember Browser gives you two options, Save Browser or Don’t Save the browser session into the a cookie that gets deposited into the browser temp folder.
+This lets the browser know about your previous session next time you decide to log into your account.
+What this means is that you don’t have to type the security code again.

 Step 4 ) Once you log into Facebook you will see the following notice.
-Review this notice and especially if you know that you did not log in from a different browser in the current or previous session.
+Review this notice and make sure the logging from the browser and or device is correct.

 Step 5 ) The Login Alert gives you some information of what has happened recently in your account.
 You have the option to either Manage Alerts or simply Go to News Feed.

-Step 6 ) The following image Email Login Alert is the e-mail you should have received in your e-mail inbox.
-This lets you know of the recent activity on your account.
-It is very important to check and take action if you know that it was not you who logged in recently.
+Step 6 ) The following image Login Alert displays the e-mail alert sent to your e-mail account.
+This lets you know of the recent activity in your account.
+It is important to check this e-mail and take action if you know that it was not you who logged into your account recently.

-You have the option to Check Login or Manage Alerts.
-Or if you know that it was you who logged in then you can simply disregard and delete the e-mail.
+You have the option to click Check Login or Manage Alerts buttons.
+If you know it was you who logged in then you can disregard the e-mail.

 Click on the following URL Facebook Privacy Shortcuts to learn more.